warmana/cloudant-docs-fork/docs2017/src/offerings/bluemix.md

 It is better to ensure that your application handles `429` responses correctly.
 The reason is that the number of retries is limited;
-regularly transgressing the number of requests is a strong indicator that you should move to a different plan configuration.
+regularly transgressing the number of requests is a strong indicator for moving to a different plan configuration.

->   **Note**: If you are migrating an existing application,
+>   **Note**: If you are porting an existing application,
-    it might not be configured to handle a `429` response correctly.
+    it might not be able to handle a `429` response.
-    You should check this as part of your migration verification.
+    As part of your migration verification,
+    check that your application handles `429` responses correctly.

 In summary,
 you must ensure that your application is able to handle a [`429`](../api/http.html#429) response correctly.